jedisct1/swift-sodium/README.md

 ## Public-key Cryptography

 With public-key cryptography, each peer has two keys: a secret (private) key, that has to remain secret, and a public key that anyone can use to send an encrypted message to that peer.
 That public key can be only be used to encrypt a message.
-The related secret is required to decrypt it.
+The corresponding secret is required to decrypt it.

-Public-key cryptography uses the Montgomery curve, `curve25519`, or it's twisted Edwards variant `Ed25519`.

 ### Authenticated Encryption